• Skip to primary navigation

 I first became aware that chestnut hummus was “a thing” when I attended a permaculture-focused paw paw festival that espoused the power of growing and cooking with native fruit and nut trees.

 Chestnuts are a great source of energy-giving complex carbohydrates, and are similar to beans in both texture and performance in a recipe like this.
 And in many places on the East Coast, it’s still possible to buy fresh chestnuts at farmers markets, specifically in the Fall and Winter, when they are in season.
 This is something I want to support, because chestnut trees are an endangered native tree that provides a ton of ecosystem services that are helpful in the movement to restore native forest and more sustainable models of food production in the U.S..
-They people who are still growing chestnuts, moreover, are doing the heroes work and we want to support them!
-So, I reccomend to any foodie who is curious about chestnuts to try cooking with them, and chestnut hummus is such an easy, accessible way to do that.
+The people who are still growing chestnuts, moreover, are doing the heroes work and we want to support them!
+So, I recommend to any foodie who is curious about chestnuts to try cooking with them, and chestnut hummus is such an easy, accessible way to do that.

 You can really use chestnuts in any hummus recipe, by the way– just replace the chickpeas with the same volume of cooked chestnuts and voilà!
 Chestnut hummus.